So cycling is in the news again.

 So there you have it.
 Presumed liability appears to be more fair, is favored by most European countries and the insurers, and seems to be essential to achieving high levels of walking and cycling.

-And until it’s implemented in the UK, Mayor Khan’s and similar cycling visions are likely to remain a mirage.
+And until it’s implemented in the UK, Mayor Khan’s cycling vision will likely remain a mirage.